kdally/fault-tolerant-flight-control-drl/README.md

 * Github: [@kdally](https://github.com/kdally)
 * LinkedIn: [@kdally](https://linkedin.com/in/kdally)

-> Project developed as part of a Master's Thesis at the Control & Simulation Division of Delft University of Technology under the supervision of Assistant Professor Dr. E-J. van Kampen.
+> Project developed as part of a Master's Thesis at the Control & Simulation Division of Delft University of Technology under the supervision of Assistant Professor Dr. ir.
+E-J. van Kampen.

 ## References